-From youth activities like little league, Big Brothers/Big Sisters, Tucson Soccer Academy, the Old Pueblo Rugby Football Club, the Conquistadores and Children's Museum Tucson, to keeping Tucson kind with Ben's Bells, and lots of things in between, we are proud to support some of the best organizations in Tucson.
+From youth activities like FC Tucson Youth and the Engage Foundation, to keeping Tucson kind alongside Ben's Bells, to leadership in local charities and involvement in dozens of important groups and events that move our community forward, we are proud to support some of the best organizations in Tucson.

 Recent Community Recognition

-The President of the Pima County Junior Soccer League, the Tucson Soccer Academy and Vice President of the Arizona Youth Soccer Association.
-In these capacities he has spearheaded the conversion of a rundown building at Brandi Fenton Memorial Park into a first class clubhouse for kids in the Tucson soccer program.
-The clubhouse, named in memory of his wife of 35 years—The Ann Kathryn Schmidt Kickin' It Clubhouse—is a finalist for a Common Ground award this year in light of its unique blend of government and private interests working towards a common goal.
+Ted's passion for soccer and philanthropy intersect in his tireless community involvement as the President of both the Pima County Junior Soccer League and the FC Tucson Youth In these capacities he has spearheaded the conversion of a rundown building at Brandi Fenton Memorial Park into a first class clubhouse for kids in the Tucson soccer program.
+The clubhouse, named in memory of his late wife of 35 years—The Ann Kathryn Schmidt Kickin' It Clubhouse—is a finalist for a Common Ground award this year in light of its unique blend of government and private interests working towards a common goal.
 The result is a sanctuary for kids to recuperate after games, exercise, have team meetings and parties.
-Adult leagues, PCJSL and AYSA all hold meetings in the clubhouse and conduct mentoring and training sessions.
-The building also serves as offices for Tucson's largest youth soccer club—TSA.
+Adult leagues, PCJSL and ASA all hold meetings in the clubhouse and conduct mentoring and training sessions.
+The building also serves as offices for Tucson's largest youth soccer club—FC Tucson Youth.

-Ted is also an active member of the University of Arizona Law College Association where he currently leads the effort to establish the Tom Mauet Advocacy Center at the UA Law College.
-Ted was recently inducted into the International Academy of Trial Lawyers, made up of the best 500 trial lawyers in North America.
+Ted is an active member of the University of Arizona Law College Association where he currently leads the effort to establish the new Tom Mauet Advocacy Center at the UA Law College and is a member of the "A New Day in Court" steering committee, an initiative intended to renovate student courtrooms, establish an endowed faculty chair of advocacy, and support student experiential learning in an effort to completely modernize and transform the student experience at University of Arizona Law.
+Ted was also recently inducted into the International Academy of Trial Lawyers, made up of the best 500 trial lawyers in North America.
 He serves on the Finance Committee of this elite organization.

-In the past, Ted has also played substantial roles in the Boy Scouts of America as Cubmaster, Scoutmaster, District Commissioner, Council Commissioner, Legal Counsel and Board Member, Catalina Foothills Football as Booster Club President, and the National Football Foundation as President, where Ted played a substantial part in getting local college football legend Chuck Cecil into the College Hall of Fame.
+Ted has also played substantial roles as a member of the Natural Resources Parks and Recreation Advisory Commission for Pima County, as a baseball coach with his son and law partner Matt for Canyon View Little League, as Booster Club President for Catalina Foothills Football, and as the National Football Foundation President, where Ted played a substantial part in getting local college football legend Chuck Cecil into the College Hall of Fame.